SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0715 GMT

 -------------------------------------

-percent and the one-year swap rate up 3 bps at 7.23 percent.
+percent and the one-year swap rate 1 bp lower at 7.19 percent.

 CALL MONEY